SERVICES: NET Services offers numerous services to NSU students, including:

 FACILITIES: Northern State University is well known for its state-of-the-art facilities.
 NET Services strives to provide students and faculty technologically advanced equipment for use both in and out of the class room.

-There are three general-use computer labs located in the Technology Center for instruction and student use.
-In addition, NSU provides two general use computer labs specifically for student use located in the Student Center and the Beulah-Williams Library.
-NSU also provides students with computer lab space in all residence halls.
+- OPEN ACCESS COMPUTER LABS: There are three general-use computer labs located in the Technology Center for instruction and student use.
+In addition, NSU provides computers in the Beulah-Williams Library.

-There are 14 discipline-specific computer labs on campus that have between 12 and 30 computers for student use.
-These include labs for biology, business (2), chemistry, E-learning (2), fitness, foreign language, graphic design, language and literature (2), music keyboard, and physics.
+- DISCIPLINE COMPUTER LABS: There are 6 discipline-specific computer labs on campus for student use.
+These include labs for business, graphic design (2), music keyboarding, and physics.
 These computer labs are used exclusively for students taking classes in those academic disciplines.
 Apart from class sessions, the discipline-specific labs are locked and not available for open access unless supervised by faculty from the departments.

-There are 51 smart classrooms across campus.
-These classrooms have an LCD projector, a screen or large-screen television and a multimedia teaching podium equipped with a variety of tools including a desktop computer, laptop/tablet connection, document camera and DVD/VHS player.
-NSU has recently upgraded 47 of these rooms with a wireless projection system.
+- SMART CLASSROOMS: There are more than 60 smart instructional spaces across campus.
+These areas have an LCD projector, a screen or large-screen television and a multimedia teaching podium equipped with a variety of tools including a desktop computer, laptop/tablet connection, document camera and DVD/VHS player.